Business Scale-up and Productivity

 BSP supports high-growth* businesses that are scaling up and producing innovative goods, services or technologies.
 It offers interest free repayable funding to incorporated businesses.

 A high growth business can be defined as any for-profit company that has notable and/or consistent revenue increases year over year.
 Typically, this means an increase of at least 20% year over year.
 Businesses that are negatively impacted by the current pandemic would be eligible if they met this definition prior to March 31, 2020.

 Here are examples of a high-growth business:

 ABC is an innovative Canadian medical devices firm.
 ABC is a relatively young company operating in North America and would like to expand its product into new markets like Europe and Asia.
 ABC has generated significant sales growth (i.e. 26% year over year).
-ABC has profitable reinvestment opportunities and rather than paying dividends to shareholders, decides to reinvest earnings back into the firm to capitalize on its investment opportunities in order to maintain this high sales growth.
+ABC has profitable reinvestment opportunities and, rather than paying dividends to shareholders, decides to reinvest earnings back into the firm to capitalize on its investment opportunities in order to maintain this high sales growth.

 XYZ is an innovative Canadian digital software developer.
 XYZ is a young company operating in Canada and the USA but would like to introduce its new software, which is in the late stage of development, in order to grow and diversify existing Canadian and American markets.
 XYZ has generated significant sales growth (i.e. 22% year over year).
 XYZ has recently received a round of investments that will assist with its growth.

-- When to apply?
+- When to submit an expression of interest

-- How to apply?
+- How to submit an expression of interest

-The BSP program is open to incorporated high-growth businesses that have been operating in western Canada for a minimum of 2 years.
+The BSP program is open to incorporated high-growth businesses that have been operating in Western Canada for a minimum of 2 years.
 Preference may be given to small and medium-sized enterprises (SMEs) with less than 500 full-time employees (FTEs).